mrjackyliang/transmission-vpn/README.md

 NOTE: If the script is located in /volume1/examplefolder/, navigate to that folder (using the __cd__ command) before executing the commands above.

-## No Internet Bugfix
+## No Internet Bug Fix
-If this script took Transmission offline (cannot download), here's a simple fix:
+If this script took Transmission offline (cannot download), follow the instructions below:

 1. In your DiskStation Manager..
 2. Go to Control Panel > Network > General